toolleeo/cli-apps/README.md

 Some links to [related resources](#resources).

-I'm always interested to new tools, so if you have any suggestion please drop me an email at `toolleeo@gmail.com`.
+If you have any suggestion or want your project listed here, drop me an email at `toolleeo@gmail.com`.

 ## <a name="backup"></a>Backup